-The aim of work package 2 was to identify the knowledge and data that can support interoperability in energy management systems by collecting and assessing relevant ontologies, vocabularies and standards, as well as relevant datasets and alignments.
+Work package 3 of the Ready4SmartCities project aims at identifying the knowledge and data that can support interoperability in energy measurement and validation by identifying and assessing relevant ontologies, vocabularies and standards, as well as relevant datasets and alignments.

+With the current report this goal has been fully reached.
 The work has been carried out in cooperation with work package 3 leading to shared efforts in developing the underlying methodology and the provision of a general tool support, namely the ontology and dataset catalogue, the pitfall scanner as well as the alignment tool.
 Identified resources have been shared between both work packages and collected in the online catalogues.
 At the end of the project, a total number of 70 ontologies and 18 datasets from relevant domains have been published by following LOD principles, and alignments among them have been explored.